 As regulatory agencies invite public comment on a new or revised regulation or guidance they look to ISPE for input on the latest scientific and technical developments.
 ISPE submits official comments when we can provide that scientific/technical input.

-WHO Document WHO Commenting Template
+ICH Document Commenting Template

 - Comments should provide technical, scientific feedback to help the agency improve the document, and must include sound justification for any suggested change(s).
 Language appropriate for a business interaction should be used.

 - Comments must be specific and include language that could be substituted for what the regulators propose.
 For example, a comment of “This is unclear” without providing an explanation and proposed replacement language will generally be eliminated.

 - Comments should be limited to what is in contained in the document and should not introduce additional regulations to the document.
 Comments proposing additional regulations will be eliminated from consideration.